blogtheristo/blogtheristo/README.md

 Business Automation With Microsoft Copilot

-⭐ Microsoft Power Apps, API Gateway, IoT
+⭐ Cursor AI, Claude Code, Gemini Pro, AWS AI

-💖 On his freetime Risto Anton is passionate about Gym training, especially running PB 1:22.20 (half-marathon).
+💖 On his freetime Risto Anton is passionate about Gym training,

+Running
+Half-Marathon PB 1:22.20
+Marathon PB 3:41:00
-He likes to play guitar with friends and enjoys. a cup of dark roasted coffee whenever it is available.
+Rist likes to play guitar with friends and enjoys. a cup of dark roasted coffee whenever available with collegues.

-(030124)
+(040925)